How to Protect New Grass Seed From Frost

 Can I Mow After a Frost?

 Regular mowing provides many benefits to your lawn, including increased resilience and stronger grass.
 However, mowing the lawn after a frost damages the grass’s brittle blades.
-The ideal temperature to mow is anywhere above 40 degrees Fahrenheit, so keep an eye on the weather when you are due for a trim.
+The ideal mow temperature is above 40 degrees Fahrenheit, so keep an eye on the weather when you are due for a trim.

-Make sure that the grass is dry before you trim it to avoid breakage.
-If you have to mow after a frost, wait until the sun is in the sky to melt the ice and postpone as long as you can.
+Ensure the grass is dry before trimming it to avoid breakage.
+If you have to mow after a frost, wait until the sun is in the sky to melt the ice and postpone as long as possible.

 The mowers at Green & Black LLC can take the pressure of mowing off your shoulders.
 We provide mowing and other services so you can head into winter knowing your grass is in the best shape possible.